kbjay01/lucky-number/README.md

 # lucky-number
-A lucky number games, that randomizes 5 numbers for students
+A lucky number is an app, that randomizes 5 lucky numbers for students